5 ‘Supernatural’ Villains Fans Just Didn’t Care About

 There have been some amazing and well-thought out characters on Supernatural.
-Both good and bad guys have grown and fans have built connections with some of the unlikely people.
+Both good and bad guys have grown, and fans have built connections with some of the unlikely people.
 That being said, there are also characters that fans have just never cared about.
 Nobody minded if they lived, died, or just disappeared without any storyline.

 Here are the top five Supernatural characters fans just didn’t care about.
 To make it fair, this won’t touch on the most current season, since some characters haven’t had the chance to grow and develop just yet.